How a Montessori teacher gets “difficult” children to clean up after themselves | Jesse McCarthy

 Some of the girls and boys would occasionally say, "Mia, come on! we have to put the chairs down."
 At first Mia would refuse (sometimes passively and at other times with a, "NO!
 I don’t want to!"), but after a couple of weeks she was eager to participate when asked.
 And now, a few months later, no encouragement is needed.
 She enters the class in the morning and just starts taking down chairs, or later in the day just begins arranging plates — all on her own.
 She has become self-directed.

 Mia changed because of what she saw.
 She absorbed grace and courtesy through observing her peers and me (and her parents at home), not through adult preaching or carrots and sticks.

 And Miss A. notes that such change is not unique to Mia:

 Over the years working with children, I’ve learned not to pressure them into ‘doing good’, but rather to participate myself in the tasks I’d like them to perform, and to surround them with other children who are also happily doing meaningful work.

-Now this doesn't necessarily eliminate frustration that can come with learning (nor is it a cure-all for every challenging issue parents and teachers face).
-At times I still feel myself getting heated when a child is complaining about not wanting to do this or that.
+This doesn't necessarily eliminate frustration that can come with learning (nor is it a cure-all for every challenging issue parents and teachers face).
+At times I still feel myself getting heated when a child is complaining about not wanting to do this or that thing.
 But when griping occurs, a child's or my own, I remind myself: Don't pressure, just show.
 It helps every time.

 For parents who might think, 'That sounds great, but NO WAY for my child — and who has the patience anyway!'
 Miss A. emphasizes that this approach really works, but it also requires real work.
-"Change is not miraculous," she says, "and I never get immediate results.
+"Change is not miraculous," she says, "and I never get instantaneous results.
 An overnight solution is like the Tooth Fairy; it doesn’t exist.
-But with consistent and purposeful modeling instead of exhausting and nagging moralizing, every child, just like Mia, comes around in the end — without fail."
+But with consistent and purposeful modeling, instead of exhausting and nagging moralizing, every child, just like Mia,* comes around in the end."